aimeos/aimeos-docs/src/frontend/html/parameter-names.md

 : Stock type (warehouse code) the product should be sent from

 b_supplier
-: Code of the supplier the product is is available from
+: ID of the supplier the product is is available from

 b_position
 : Position of the product within the basket.
 This is required for "delete" and "edit" actions